maiagervasone/Light-and-Sound-Memory-Game/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 If I had more time, I would do as I stated in question 3.
 I would like to implement affects so that when the player clicked a button, it might shrink or expand.
 Additionally, I would have liked to include a visible counter so that the player knows how many rounds they have completed and how many more they still have to finish.
 If I wanted to make this game even harder, I could maybe implement a "bonus round" where only the sound cues are played and the player has to repeat back the pattern without any visual cues (such as the changing color of the buttons).
+Another thing that I would love to implement would be a "Game Score", and the quicker the player selects the correct button, the more points they get for the Game Score.